slfyzz/Pencil_Canvas_App/README.md

 Canvas is a web app that allows users to login via their google account, create multiple Canvases and share them with other users.

-This project is part of hiring process as an assessement, it was my first try in Angular world in 7 days :)
+This project is part of hiring process as an assessement, and it was my first try in Angular world in 7 days :)

 You can try it by: https://pencil-assessment-39e6f.web.app/